 Broadening horizons through travelling and teaching

-Craig Cairns, a support teacher for years 5 and 6 at Eleanor Palmer Primary School in London, spent his first year after graduating working in Pakistan, coding for software companies.
-This is a skill the maths graduate still uses today, teaching young pupils basic programming as part of the new computing curriculum.
+I spent my first year after graduating working in Pakistan, coding for software companies.
+Now I am a support teacher for years 5 and 6 at Eleanor Palmer Primary School in London and I teach young pupils basic programming as part of the new computing curriculum.

 I’m really happy coding has been introduced to the curriculum because I think it’s something that has been lacking for quite a while.
 It’s a very powerful thing for children to understand how technology works and what’s going on in the background, even if they don’t aspire to become programmers themselves.

 I preferred the environment and the type of learning that went on in primary schools.
 I think you get to know the child a bit more because you’re teaching a range of different subjects.

 I enjoyed working in schools while at university and started working as a learning mentor at a secondary school when I returned from Pakistan.